Event Format & Rules

 Main Round Score

-The points awarded for each boulder are equal to the total point allocation divided by the number of tops in the ranking category.
+The points awarded for each boulder are equal to the base point allocation, plus 500 divided by the number of tops in the ranking category.
 There are three ranking categories: Female, Male and All.

 The top 7 highest-value boulders that you top determine your final main round score.